ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   if a method has fragment `somethingAsync(...)`, then the new stage is executed by _the default asynchronous facility_
 *   if a method has fragment `somethingAsync(..., Executor)`, then the new stage is executed by the given `Executor`

-Note that _the default facility_ and _the default asynchronous facility_ are defined by the `CompletionStage` implementations, not by this interface.
-Looking ahead, the `CompletableFuture` class uses threads that try to complete the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.
+Note that _the default facility_ and _the default asynchronous facility_ are specified by the `CompletionStage` implementations, not by this interface.
+Looking ahead, the `CompletableFuture` class uses threads that are completing the stage as _the default facility_ and the thread pool returned by the `ForkJoinPool.commonPool()` method as _the default asynchronous facility_.

->Note that the thread pool returned by the `ForkJoinPool.commonPool()` method is shared across the whole JVM by all the `CompletableFuture` objects and all Parallel Streams.
+>Note that the thread pool returned by the `ForkJoinPool.commonPool()` method is shared across a JVM by all `CompletableFuture` objects and all Parallel Streams.

 #### Code examples